Edwin A. Lahey

-Edwin A. Lahey (1902–1969) was a 20th-century American journalist, known for his coverage of Al Capone and John Dillinger, the labor beat, and personal knowledge of Philip Murray, Lee Pressman, James Carey, John L. Lewis, Robert A. Taft, and Thomas E. Dewey.
+Edwin A. Lahey (1902–1969) was an American journalist, known for his coverage of Al Capone and John Dillinger, the labor beat, and personal knowledge of Philip Murray, Lee Pressman, James Carey, John L. Lewis, Robert A. Taft, and Thomas E. Dewey.
 US Representative William H. Ayres called him "a crusader for all of us in these United States of America," while Knight Newspapers's John S. Knight, called him "the best newspaper reporter in my profession."

 Background

 Edwin Aloysius Lahey was born on January 11, 1902, in Chicago.
 His parents were Alice Burns and machinist James F. Lahey.
 He dropped out of school at an early age, possibly by fourth grade.

 Career

 Lahey as an office boy, shipping clerk, railroad yard clerk, and dishwasher.
 In 1927, he joined The Glen Ellyn, Illiniois, Beacon, followed by The East St. Louis Journal and Associated Press.